Long-Term Disability Insurance for Directors

 - Definition of “Own Occupation”: Many long-term disability policies distinguish between the inability to perform one’s “own occupation” versus “any occupation.”
 Given the specialized nature of a director’s role, insurers might argue that while a director might not be able to fulfill their specific duties, they could work in another capacity.
 This contention can affect eligibility.

-- Exclusions and Limitations: Policies might contain exclusions related to pre-existing conditions or set limits on benefits for specific diseases, especially mental health disorders.
-Given the high stress of directorial roles and the potential for related mental health issues, this can be a significant hurdle.
+- Exclusions and Limitations: Policies might contain exclusions related to pre-existing conditions.
+They can also set limits on benefits for specific diseases, especially mental health disorders.
+This can be a significant hurdle given the high stress of directorial roles.

 - Surveillance and Investigation: Due to the typically larger payouts associated with director-level claims, insurers might subject claimants to rigorous scrutiny.
 This can include surveillance, deep dives into medical histories, or repeated requests for updated medical documentation.